s-batish/tango-tennis/TESTING.md

 - As a general user, I want the website to be responsive, so that I can access it on a range of devices
     - Result: The website is responsive and so can be accessed on mobile devices, tablets, laptops and desktops
 - *As a general user, I want to have access to Tango Tennis' contact information, so that I can pass on any queries I have - **could have***
-    - Result: This user story has been added to the list of future features
+    - Result: This user story has not been completed due to time constraints, however, it does not affect the usability of the website and has been added to the list of future features

 EPIC: Reviewing classes
 - As a registered user, I want to be able to review my classes, so that I can give feedback